 The position of the baby triggers pushing in the majority of cases.
 Therefore, the urge comes from within.
-Your practitioner or midwife will tell you when to push as they may want you to wait until the skin around the vagina adjusts, to avoid any tear (2).
+Your practitioner, midwife, or doula will tell you when to push, as they may want you to wait until the skin around the vagina adjusts to avoid any tears (2).

-During the pushing stage, the contractions are more regular than those in the advanced labor (transitional stage).
+During the pushing stage, the contractions are more regular than those in the advanced labor (transition phase).
 The uterus contracts every five minutes and each contraction lasts for 45 to 90 seconds.
 It is not easy to recognize the actual contractions, but you should try noticing a proper rest period between each of them.

 The contractions are usually forceful and strong, and may or may not be associated with an urge to push.
 But you will definitely feel a renewed sense of energy as your baby nears the birth.
 At this moment, you should try relaxing all the body parts, except your tummy muscles, for your baby to arrive.

 There are two different approaches to pushing in labor (3).

 - Spontaneous pushing (physiological or mother-led pushing): This is recommended by most medical practitioners and midwives.
 In this method, you should wait for your body to signal, and you push when you feel the urge.
 This is mostly used during a water birth.
 It is also called the Lamaze technique and involves several steps that allow smooth childbirth.

 The WHO and the American College of Nurse-Midwives (ACNM) have recommended this practice as it benefits both the mother and the baby.

 - Coached or directed pushing: This is a widely practiced method where you start pushing once you are completely dilated, irrespective of whether you have the urge or not.
 Your health practitioner or the midwife will instruct you to push.